alishna/real-time-AR-face-drawing/README.md

-# Draw Your Own Hats & Jewelry in Real-Time AR
+# Draw in Real-Time AR

 Create interactive augmented reality accessories directly on your face using a live webcam feed.
 This application uses MediaPipe Face Mesh for high-precision tracking and OpenCV for rendering.